Parth-Dholariya/aws-static-web-page-deploy/README.md

 # Introduction
-This is a static ecommerce web page deploy on cloud
+This is a static ecommerce web page

 Here's how to deploy it on AWS-Linux
 ## Deploy Pre-Requisites